Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 • Follow your vet’s guidance, especially for long-haul travel

-If you need help choosing and setting up a compliant crate, this guide walks through sizes, setup, and trade-offs step by step:
+If you need help choosing and setting up a compliant crate, this guide walks through sizes, setup, and trade-offs step by step: IATA Cat Travel Crates for Cargo & Long-Haul.
+The Petmate Sky Kennel suits most cats and meets IATA standards — see the guide for sizing by body length.

 7.4 A reassurance worth stating